 Q. Where do I get school uniforms?

-Remaining used uniforms are available for purchase at a discounted price year round through the school office.
+Used uniforms are available for purchase at a discounted price in the school office.

 Q. What school supplies will my child need?

-A. Grade-specific school supply lists are available on the school website and in the office.
+A. Grade-specific school supply lists are available in the office and are distributed in the summer.

 Q. When can new families register for the upcoming school year?

-Q. Does St. Paul’s School have a preschool program?
+Q. Does St. Paul Catholic School have a preschool program?

 Q. Is financial aid available?

-FACTS Grant and Aid is used by the Diocese of Orlando and St. Paul’s Catholic School to evaluate school families.
-The process for financial aid begins with the required online application at www.factstuitionaid.com.
-All applications and supporting paperwork for the 2014-2015 school year must be submitted and verified by the April 15, 2014 deadline for consideration.
+FACTS Grant and Aid is used by the Diocese of Orlando and St. Paul Catholic School to evaluate school families.
+The process for financial aid begins with the required online application at https://online.factsmgt.com/signin/3GN35.
+All applications and supporting paperwork must be submitted and verified by the April 15 deadline for consideration.
 Applications should be made as soon as possible to ensure that this deadline is met.

 Families must apply each year in order to be considered.
-All determinations are based a financial aid analysis based on the grant and aid application from FACTS Grant and Aid (www.factstuitionaid.com) .
-Families are encouraged to complete this application in January, and must submit all required support documentation by the March 1, 2014 deadline to be considered.
+All determinations are based a financial aid analysis based on the grant and aid application from FACTS Grant and Aid.
+Families are encouraged to complete this application in January, and must submit all required support documentation by the April 15 deadline to be considered.

 School Involvement Questions